Teradata/stacki-wiki/wiki/Configuration/Storage-Configuration.md

 Like the _nukedisks_ attribute, _nukecontroller_ is set to _false_ on the initial installation of a backend node.
 If the RAID controller has been configured by hand with a keyboard and monitor, that configuration is safe unless the _nukecontroller_ attribute is set to _true_.

-After the host has completed installation, _nukecontroller_ attribute for that host is reset to _false_.
+After the host has completed installation, the _nukecontroller_ attribute for that host is reset to _false_.

 This ensures that the controller will not be reconfigured on the next installation.